 I have no idea what the reality of the situation is, but I don't see any proof that this is what she had, nor do I see any evidence that this was caused by a flu shot, nor do I see any evidence that Batar did anything to cure her.

-Jennings' case was championed by Jenny McCarthy and her group Generation to Rescue as an argument against vaccines, and the media ran with it on shows like Inside Edition.
+Jennings' case was championed by Jenny McCarthy and her group Generation and Rescue as an argument against vaccines.

-They pointed to the fact that her case was reported to the Vaccine Adverse Event Reporting System to give it elevated credibility, although that would end up being a bad move.
+They pointed to the fact that her case was reported to the vaccine adverse event reporting system to give it elevated credibility, although that would end up being a bad move.

-These reports in that system don't contain identifying information, but they are public, and dystonia is super rare, so there aren't many cases that are filed with that as a symptom.
+These reports in that system don't contain identifying information, but they are public.

 The examiner looked into it and found her adverse event report, and it includes this line.

-She was very likely suffering with a real condition that she was trying to get help with.
+I don't mean to mock Jennings at all because it's entirely clear that she was very likely suffering with a real condition and that she was trying to get help with.

 It just doesn't seem like this had anything to do with the flu shot.

-It's really just unfortunate that in all likelihood, she was used by people with a ridiculous anti-vaccination agenda.
+It's really just unfortunate that in all likelihood she was used by people with a ridiculous anti-vaccination agenda.

-Anyway, that's how Rashid Batar got a bunch of attention by being attached to this case.
+And anyway, that's how Rashid Batar got a bunch of attention by being attached to this case.

-If he was so concerned with people starving in the developing world, why did he support Ron Paul, who's been preaching the gospel of eliminating all foreign aid since at least 1980, which would lead to the deaths of untold numbers of people?
+If he was so concerned with people starving in the developing world, why did he support Ron Paul, who's been preaching the gospel of eliminating all foreign aids since at least 1980, which would lead to the deaths of untold numbers of people?

 Why hasn't Alex cared at all that an average of 9 million people die of hunger-related conditions every year?